 Sheriff: 1 dead, 13 injured in shooting at vigil in Texas

-BAYTOWN, Texas (AP) — One person was killed and at least 13 others were injured in a drive-by shooting during a candlelight vigil near Houston, a sheriff said.
+BAYTOWN, Texas (AP) - A sheriff says one person has died and at least 13 others were injured in a drive-by shooting during a candlelight vigil near Houston.

-Harris County Sheriff Ed Gonzalez said the shooting happened around 6:40 p.m.
-Sunday when about 50 people were gathered for a celebration of life in Baytown, about 25 miles west of Houston.
+Harris County Sheriff Ed Gonzalez says the shooting happened Sunday evening when about 50 people were gathered for a celebration of life in Baytown, about 25 miles west of Houston.

-“Right as they were releasing the balloons up into the air was when the vehicle came,” he said.
-“Almost at that exact time is when they opened fire into a crowd.”

-Gonzalez said Monday morning that the person who was killed was in their 20s.

-Three of the wounded were taken to hospitals by helicopter, Gonzalez said.
-One of the injured was believed to be a young child, he said.
+The sheriff says the person who was killed was in their 20s.
+The sheriff says three of the wounded were taken to a hospital by helicopter.
+One of the injured was believed to be a young child.

-Officers were later called to the medical center in Baytown where some of the wounded were taken because a “disturbance” erupted there, Gonzalez said.

-Investigators believe the shooter or shooters were driving a small, dark-colored sedan, Gonzalez said.
+Investigators believe the shooter or shooters were driving a small, dark-colored sedan.
 No arrests have been announced.

 Copyright 2021 The Associated Press.
 All rights reserved.